wangxiaoyunanne/docs/source/hive_pr_nibble.html.md

 PRNibble can also be implemented in terms of matrix operations using our GPU [GraphBLAS](https://github.com/owensgroup/GraphBLAS/) library -- this implementation is currently in progress.

 In theory, local graph clustering is appealing because you don't have to "touch" the entire graph.
 However, all LGC implementations that we are aware of first load the entire graph into CPU/GPU memory, which limits the size of the graph that can be analyzed.
 Implementations that load data from disk "lazily" as computation happens would be interesting and practically useful.

+[Ligra](https://github.com/jshun/ligra) includes some high performance implementations of similar algorithms.
+In the future, it would be informative to benchmark our GPU implementation against those performance optimized multi-threaded CPU implementations.

 ### Gunrock implications